 It began with a converted country house in Angus, an entrepreneur and a plan to make a difference in the care sector.
-Today, with 25 homes, Balhousie Care Group is one of the leading providers of care for the elderly in Scotland, providing care to over 900 residents.
+Today, with 26 homes, Balhousie Care Group is one of the leading providers of care for the elderly in Scotland, providing care to more than 900 residents.

 1991: With the purchase of a beautiful country home in Angus, the journey begins